Spotted kestrel: Nesting

-Displaying similar nesting habits to other kestrels, the spotted kestrel can be found occupying human-made structures, abandoned nests, and cliff sides.
+The spotted kestrel can be found occupying human-made structures, abandoned nests, and cliff sides in similar nesting habits to other kestrels.
 In Indonesia, nests were found in a variety of locations, including the peaked roofs of traditional houses or in the crowns of palm trees.
 Nests are usually occupied from March through September or October during mating season.
 Similar to other falcons, the spotted kestrel does not build its own nests.
 Instead, it lays its eggs in abandoned nests built by other raptors or corvids.
-They were also seen in nesting in traditional Sumbanese houses, as they provide shelter and elevation.
-They prefer high elevation and open habitats.

-When looking at the nesting behaviour of their sister taxon (Nankeen Kestrel), clutch sizes range from 3–5 eggs.
+When looking at the nesting behaviour of their sister taxon (nankeen kestrel), clutch sizes range from 3–5 eggs.
 Incubation periods last up to 28 days.
 Males were seen assisting the females with the incubation.
 The fledging period last for 31 to 35 days.

-Voice

-The spotted kestrel has a call described as common, a keek, keek, keek, similar to other kestrels.
-While in flight, they tend to use a more scream-like call, rrrrit, rrrrit, rrrrit.